Owners, managers and tenants of commercial premises and industrial property have a huge responsibility to look after the asset.

 Most commonly, the landlord will issue a Schedule of Dilapidations towards the end of the lease, which in effect acts as an assessment of the current condition of the property and a specification of the tenant’s repairing obligation.

-If you don’t agree with the Schedule, a Dilapidations Survey can also be used to prepare the tenant’s response and act as a basis for negotiation.
+If a tenant doesn’t agree with the Schedule, a Dilapidations Survey can also be used to prepare the tenant’s response and act as a basis for negotiation.

 Reinstatement Cost Assessment